 Gastritis usually resolves without any complications.
 Occasionally gastritis may develop into a stomach ulcer.

 Bleeding from the stomach lining may also occur.
-This may cause you to become anaemic.
+This may cause you to bring up (vomit) blood (haematemesis) and you may become anaemic.

 Further reading and references

 Dyspepsia - proven functional; NICE CKS, September 2017 (UK access only)